 Yes, most packaged foods must display nutritional information per 100g or 100ml, except for specific categories exempted under FSSAI rules.

-What is the difference between best before and expiry date?
+What is the difference between the best-before and expiry date?

 Best before indicates the quality period of food, while expiry or use-by date shows the last safe date for consumption.